 El Jicaro is a community located in the department/state of El Progreso in Guatemala.
 It lies within a very dry zone of the country known as the “arid corridor” – a geographical zone receiving little precipitation.
 The average temperature oscillates between 86 to 104 degrees throughout the whole year.

-This CarePoint has a building that can be used to host various programs and projects, but does not have a partner.
-Currently, there are between 150-200 children in the community available for Friendship through Children’s HopeChest.
+Currently, there are at least 100 children in the community available for Friendship through Children’s HopeChest.
 A partnership with the El Jicaro CarePoint will give the children an opportunity to continue to grow physically, spiritually, and emotionally.